marinabrcls/marinabrcls/README.md

 <img align="right" alt="coding-gif" src="https://media.giphy.com/media/Zd0ofrozf5T0Yg49Dr/giphy.gif" width="30%"/>

 #### My name is Marina Barcelos, but you can call me `Nina`.
-I'm a **front-end developer** who has recently arrived in the tech world.
+I'm a **front-end developer**, recently arrived in the tech world.
 I'm currently studying at a school called Trybe to become a full-stack developer.
-:octocat:
+I'm passionate about all things design-related and I see coding as the ultimate key to design.
+In my free time I like to bake cake and binge-watch my favorite TV shows.

 #### I feel comfortable with coding in:
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)